onc-healthit/reference-ccda-validator/README.md

 **1. Assumptions**

     a.
-Tomcat 7 (7.0.53 recommended) or above has been installed and NOT running. https://tomcat.apache.org/download-70.cgi
+Tomcat 8.5.x (8.5.81 recommended) or above has been installed and NOT running. (need new link)
     b.
 You are using a pre-built referenceccdaservice.war file.
 In other words, the .war file was not built from the project directly.
         Such a thing is possible but beyond the scope of this document.
     c.
 With Tomcat installed and the referenceccdaservice.war in your hands, you are ready to begin configuration and deployment.
     d.
-Java 7 or 8 is installed and a JAVA_HOME is set.
-Note: Java 7 is recommended.
+Java 8 is installed and a JAVA_HOME is set.
 We do not support any Java version above JDK 8.

 **2. Configuration Instructions**
 *    Vocabulary Artifacts needed for vocabulary validation (please see https://github.com/onc-healthit/code-validator-api and https://github.com/onc-healthit/code-validator-api/tree/master/codevalidator-api/docs for further information)